Param-Harrison/kidzode/public/courses/pixel-heroes/password_special.md

 # Add Special Characters

-Create passwords with letters, numbers, AND special characters!

-## What to Do
-1. Press Run
-2. Get an unbreakable password!
+Make your password unbreakable!
+Add special characters like `!@#$` to make it super strong.
+Press Run and get an unbreakable password!

 ```python
 import random